gmc-code/PC-Python/docs/turtle/turtle_screen.rst

 Turtle screen
 ====================================================

-| The code below shows code for Window control.
+| The code below shows code to set up a window for a turtle to draw in.

-|
+| The use of each line is detailed below.

 .. code-block:: python